Independent Environmental Monitoring Program: BWXT Nuclear Energy Canada Inc. - Peterborough

-GE Hitachi Nuclear Energy Canada Inc. (GEH-C) is licensed by the CNSC to operate a nuclear fuel fabrication facility (GEH-C Peterborough) located in Peterborough, ON.
-GEH-C manufactures nuclear fuel bundles for Canada’s nuclear power plants from uranium dioxide (UO2) powder.
-The Peterborough facility assembles UO2 pellets into CANDU reactor fuel bundles.
-GEH-C runs a comprehensive environmental protection program to monitor and control nuclear and hazardous substances released from the GE facility, determine concentrations of contaminants in the environment and assess exposure to the public.
+BWXT Nuclear Energy Canada Inc. (BWXT), formerly GE Hitachi Nuclear Energy Canada, is licensed by the Canadian Nuclear Safety Commission (CNSC) to operate a nuclear fuel fabrication facility, located in Peterborough, Ontario.
+BWXT manufactures nuclear fuel bundles for Canada’s nuclear power plants from uranium dioxide (UO2) powder.
+The BWXT Peterborough facility assembles UO2 pellets into CANDU reactor fuel bundles.
+BWXT has a comprehensive environmental protection program to monitor and control nuclear and hazardous substances released from the site, determine concentrations in the environment, and to assess exposure to the public.

 [ ] Guideline/Reference Level